medusajs/medusa/docs/content/advanced/backend/subscribers/events-list.md

 {
   id, //string ID of order
-  return_id, //string ID of return no_notification //boolean indicating whether a notification should be sent or not }
+  return_id, //string ID of return no_notification //(optional) boolean indicating whether a notification should be sent or not }
 ```